 The following diagram outlines how the MX can see client MAC addresses in this topology:

-In some cases, the MX may not be in the same broadcast domain as all clients.
-Most commonly, this will occur if there is a layer-3 switch performing inter-VLAN routing downstream of the MX.
-Since layer-3 devices will modify the source MAC address of client traffic, the MX cannot identify clients by their MAC as shown below:
+Second, in cases where there is a non-Meraki layer 3 switch performing inter-VLAN routing downstream of the MX.
+If you are using Meraki layer 3 switches, enable Unique Client Identifier instead.
+Since non-Meraki layer 3 devices will modify the source MAC address of client traffic, the MX cannot identify clients by their MAC as shown below.

-In order to identify clients downstream of the layer-3 switch, the MX can be switched to track clients by their IP.
-Since the layer-3 switch won't be modifying the source IP of client traffic, the MX can identify different clients by IP:
+In order to identify clients downstream of the non-Meraki layer 3 switch, the MX can be changed to track clients by their IP.
+Since the non-Meraki layer 3 switch won't be modifying the source IP of client traffic, the MX can identify different clients by IP: